VincentPoncet/datastax-java-starter/README.md

 cd datastax-java-starter-master
 ```

+DSE should be configured with support for Search & Analytics!  (for example, you can start
+it with `bin/dse cassandra -s -k`).

 Note : DSE contact points can be added at `src/main/resources/myProperties.txt`, or
-	   specified via system properties, as in examples below.
+	   specified via system property, as in examples below.
 	   Location of source files for `DataGenerator` is added to `src/main/resources/myProperties.txt`

 To create the schema, run the following